tripmine253/tr1p_dev/WRTG_A1/work2do.md.md

 - [ ] 	- borrowed gfx are APA cited
 - [ ] 	- labeled gfxs

-# Footnotes

-^In this assignment, you will write a set of instructions that explain to a user how to operate a device, how to make something, or how to accomplish a task.
+In this assignment, you will write a set of instructions that explain to a user how to operate a device, how to make something, or how to accomplish a task.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI5Mjc4MjI1MV19
+eyJoaXN0b3J5IjpbMjE0MzgxNDU0MF19
 -->